 In cases of infection, a veterinarian may use antibiotics, sometimes intravenously to increase their effectiveness.
 Antibiotics are also helpful in preventing secondary infection, which a dog is more susceptible to when they are being treated with steroids that suppress the immune system.
 This type of treatment can be long-term.

-Antiepileptic drugs may be used to reduce seizures, and intravenous fluid might be given to dogs who are unable to feed or drink for themselves.
-Pain medication may be given to dogs to improve comfort.
+Additionally, antiepileptic drugs may be used to reduce seizures, and intravenous fluid might be given to dogs who are unable to feed or drink for themselves.
+Pain medication may also be given to dogs to improve comfort.
 Bed rest and nursing care are important during the time of recovery, which can take four weeks or more.